 The Google Jamboard is a 55-inch digital whiteboard that can be used in both classrooms and conference rooms.
 The whiteboard includes a number of Google technologies that provide communication across the web in real time.
 Jamboard interacts with tablets and smartphones.
 You can go to the internet, add photos and graphics, use templates, connect to Google Drive, and much more.
 This is great, because just one feature takes whatever handwriting is on the board and changes it into the font of your choice.

-You can also see my full review of the best smartboards for schools in this article.
+You can also see my full review of the best smartboards for schools.

 Research articles on using smartboards